*This is the first part of a three-part article. Parts 2 and 3 are linked below.

 Lots of times, instructors tell students to "take up the contact".
 What they mean is that the reins are too long at that moment, and you should shorten the reins enough to make the reins straight.

 When you take up contact, you can begin to feel the horse's mouth.
-This will in turn help you to confirm your aids for such things as stops, turns, balance (through half-halts), transitions and much more.
+This will in turn help you to support your aids for such things as stops, turns, balance (through half-halts), transitions and much more.
 Although the hands are the last of the aids to be applied, they nevertheless help to confirm what the rest of the body is signalling to the horse.

 This is the most basic form of contact.
 The main point of the "take up" is that the action is initiated by you and you control how much pressure you put on the bit.
 You are initiating a beginning form of communication.
 This would be used especially for beginner riders or young or uneducated horses.
 While you won't finish your "contact journey" at this stage, it is where you will likely begin.